-Flash Math Applets
+Flash and Math Applets

 Click, then right-click (Ctrl-click on a Mac) on the little surface to the right, to see what version of the Flash Player you have.
 For many applets below you need version 9 or higher.
 Click Download Flash Player to download the latest version of the player from the Adobe site.
-If you don't see the surface, your version is older than 7.

 Precalculus and Single Variable Calculus Applets